wutzhou/Awesome-LVLM-Safety/README.md

 <h2 id="citation"> 🥳 Citation </h2>

-Please kindly cite these papers in your publications if it helps your research:
+Please kindly cite this paper in your publications if it helps your research:

 ```bibtex